How to Get a Sand, Gravel and Stones Trading License in Dubai

 Existing mainland UAE businesses seeking a free zone entity to benefit from tax efficiency and 100% foreign ownership

-The relatively low barriers to entry, combined with strong regional demand and the logistical advantages of Dubai South, make this an accessible and commercially attractive licence category for both new market entrants and established operators expanding their footprint.
+The relatively low barriers to entry, combined with strong regional demand and the logistical advantages of Dubai South, make this an accessible and commercially attractive license category for both new market entrants and established operators expanding their footprint.

 Setup Costs and Steps at Dubai South Business Hub Free Zone

-Licence fee structures at Dubai South Business Hub are competitive relative to mainland DED licences.
+License fee structures at Dubai South Business Hub are competitive relative to mainland DED licenses.
 Packages typically start from approximately AED 12,500 to AED 20,000, depending on visa allocation and the type of facility selected.
 The free zone offers 100% foreign ownership with no requirement for a local sponsor, in line with UAE free zone regulations.
 Under the UAE Corporate Tax Law, which came into effect in June 2023, qualifying income up to AED 375,000 is subject to a zero rate, providing a meaningful cost advantage for smaller and growing trading businesses.

 Step-by-Step Licensing Process